nvim-neo-tree/neo-tree.nvim/README.md

     end
 }
 ```

 _The above configuration is not everything that can be changed, it's just the
 parts you might want to change first._

+See `:h neo-tree` for full documentation.
+You can also preview that online at
+[doc/neo-tree.txt](doc/neo-tree.txt), although it's best viewed within vim.

+### Config Options

+To see all of the default config options with commentary, you can view it online
+at [lua/neo-tree/defaults.lua](lua/neo-tree/defaults.lua).
+You can also paste it
+into your config after installing Neo-tree by running `:NeoTreePasteConfig`,
+which will paste the default config as a `config` table into the current buffer.
+You can then change what you want in the pasted `config` table and pass it to
+`require("neo-tree").setup(config)`

+### Commands

 Here are the various ways to open the tree: